What is GauchoSpace?

 - Logging in will take you to your home page that lists all of your courses in the UCSB Course Overview block.
 Each course title is a link.
-Instructors and Teaching Assistants, Course titles that are in gray indicate that the course has not been made available to students.
+Instructors and Teaching Assistants, course titles that are in gray indicate that the course has not yet been made available to students.

 - Click on any course title to access your course site.

 Students, if you do not see your registered courses after logging in, here are some common reasons a student's course site is not visible.

 Instructors, if you are the instructor of record for a course, your course site is automatically created for you in the majority of cases.
 Should you not see your course listed, here are some common reasons why an instructor's course site is not visible.
 For more helpful resources for creating and managing course sites, visit Setting up a Site and GauchoSpace Basics.